Alejogb1/job-board/blog-data/with-the-mailchimp-api-30-how-do-i-detect-if-already-unsubscribed.md

 id: "with-the-mailchimp-api-30-how-do-i-detect-if-already-unsubscribed"
 ---

-alright, so you're hitting a common snag with the mailchimp api v3, specifically figuring out if someone’s already unsubscribed. it's a frustrating situation, i've been there myself, staring at the documentation like it's a cryptic crossword puzzle.
+, so you're hitting a common snag with the mailchimp api v3, specifically figuring out if someone’s already unsubscribed. it's a frustrating situation, i've been there myself, staring at the documentation like it's a cryptic crossword puzzle.

 here's the thing, mailchimp's api doesn't have a single endpoint that shouts out "hey, this person is unsubscribed!". instead, we need to play a little detective and combine a couple of api calls to figure that out reliably.

 first, we absolutely need to talk about member status. when someone is unsubscribed, mailchimp updates their member status. the key thing to remember is that there are several statuses that aren't just 'subscribed' or 'unsubscribed'. these include ‘pending’, ‘cleaned’ and even ‘transactional’. we are interested on checking if is 'unsubscribed'.

-the main challenge is that directly hitting the `/lists/{list_id}/members/{subscriber_hash}` endpoint to get a specific member's details won’t tell you if they *were* ever subscribed and now are unsubscribed. if a member was never in the list, you’ll get a 404, which is unhelpful.
+the main challenge is that directly hitting the `/lists/{list_id}/members/{subscriber_hash}` endpoint to get a specific member's details won’t tell you if they _were_ ever subscribed and now are unsubscribed. if a member was never in the list, you’ll get a 404, which is unhelpful.

 so, my approach usually boils down to this: